The heart of all SQL queries is the SELECT command.

 (15 rows)

 This syntax is merely a more formal way of stating the relationship between the two data sets.
-There is no functional difference between the CROSS JOIN syntax and using a simple comma delimited list of columns.
+There is no functional

-More useful are the inner and outer joins, which require a qualification of the relationship between joined data sets in the JOIN syntax itself.
-The following is the syntax for an inner or outer join:
+between joined data sets in the JOIN syntax itself.
+The following is the syntax for an

-source1 [ NATURAL ] join_type source2
+source1 [ NATURAL ] join_typesource2

 [ ON ( condition [, ...] ) | USING ( column [, ...] ) ]